sillsdev/TheCombine/docs/deploy/README.md

 - the term _NUC_ will be used to describe a target that is a standalone PC.
 It can be any 64-bit Intel Architecture machine.
-- most of the commands described in this document are to be run from within the <tt>git</tt> repository for _The Combine_ that has been cloned on the host machine.
+- most of the commands described in this document are to be run from within the `git` repository for _The Combine_ that has been cloned on the host machine.
 This directory is referred to as \<COMBINE\>.
 - the target machine where _The Combine_ is being installed will be referred to as _\<target\>_
 - the user on the target machine that will be used for installing docker, etc. will be referred to as _\<target_user\>_.
   You must be able to login to _\<target\>_ as _\<target_user\>_ and _\<target_user\>_ must have `sudo` privileges.